Albert Broomham: Background

-Broomham was born in St. Leonards, New South Wales in 1885.
+Broomham was born in St. Leonards, New South Wales, in 1885.

 Playing career

-Broomham was a Norths rugby union convert who joined North Sydney rugby league club at the new code's foundation in 1908 as a wing three-quarter.
+Broomham was a Norths rugby union convert who joined the North Sydney rugby league club at the new code's foundation in 1908 as a wing three-quarter.

 Broomham played seven seasons with the North Sydney club between 1908 and 1914.
-He missed the first Kangaroo Tour after making his State debut in 1908, he then toured New Zealand and played three Tests with the Kangaroos in 1909, and then played two Tests against England in 1910.
+He missed the first Kangaroo Tour after making his State debut in 1908.
+He then toured New Zealand and played three Tests with the Kangaroos in 1909, and then played two Tests against England in 1910.
 He again toured with the 1911-12 Kangaroo tour of Great Britain where he made his final Test appearance in the first Test against England.
 Broomham is listed on the Australian Players Register as Kangaroo No.40.

 Broomham retired after the 1914 NSWRFL season.

 Broomham's representative career in detail: